The County’s General Plan

 Latest Update: The Planning Board is now holding a series of working sessions with the intent of completing the final version by the end of February presenting the final version of the plan to the County Council in April.

-Pro and con statements about the plan will also be posted here.
+- Pro and con statements about the plan will also be posted here.
 See, for example, this 18-page letter sent to the Planning Board on November 18, 2020 by the Community Coalition.
-This group consists of representatives of the following incorporated municipalities and community organizations:
+This group consists of representatives of many incorporated municipalities and community organizations.